-Connect the switches as shown below.
+Connect the switches, protective resistors (330 Ohm) and a LED indicator as shown below.

 5.2 Adding inputs and outputs to the project

 Now when we have everything wired up, it's time to include the physical signals into the algorithm.
 You need to expand your project main file with 2 additional function blocks to access the inputs and outputs from the control algorithm in your project.
 Insert the EXEC/MODULE and EXEC/IODRV blocks from the Block library and attach them to the EXEC block as shown below.